What Does 'Out for Delivery' Mean? A Closer Look at the Last Mile

 How does tracking a parcel once it is out for delivery work?

-White it might seem like the kind of thing that big carriers like UPS and FedEx do, it’s actually really simple and cost-effective for small businesses once a driver has a smartphone (and let’s face it, most do in 2023!).
+While it might seem like the kind of thing that big carriers like UPS and FedEx do, it’s actually really simple and cost-effective for small businesses once a driver has a smartphone.

 Modern lives have become much more hectic and that time is now one of the most valuable commodities any individual person or family has at their disposal.